AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

     // Define the relative tolerance
     Real reltol = 1.e-8;

+    // Define the absolute tolerance; note that this argument is optional Real abstol = 1.e-15;

-    // Solve for :math:`\phi` and subtract from the velocity to make it divergence-free macproj.project(reltol);
+    // Solve for phi and subtract from the velocity to make it divergence-free macproj.project(reltol,abstol);

+    // If we want to use phi elsewhere, we can pass in an array in which to return the solution
+    // macproj.project(phi_inout,reltol,abstol);

 See ``Tutorials/LinearOperator/MAC_Projection_EB`` for the complete working example.